- Published on

 The only other thing to understand, beyond a knowledge of Markdown, is that a new slide is indicated using a "ruler" ---

 .
-So we could create a simple title slide and and a few more pages with something like this:
+So we could create a simple title slide and a few more pages with something like this:

 # Presentations as Code with Marp!